-- Diseases of the eyelid are often the result of a relationship between poor digestion and diet.
+- Diet and digestion.
+Diseases of the eyelid are often the result of a relationship between poor digestion and diet.
 In Chinese medicine problems of the upper eyelid often correspond to the spleen meridian and lower lid problems correspond to the stomach meridian.
 These imbalances can be prevented and improved by following diet and nutrition recommendations, including eliminating fried foods, eating plenty of fresh fruit, vegetables, whole grains, and using nutritional supplements.
 Acupuncture treatments may help as well.

 - EyeEase is a soothing herbal formula for internal use and/or as part of a compress when irritation is present in the eyes.
 These are not eye drops, but herbs which have their primarily help to:

 - Help the body to clear excess heat, congestion and inflammation from the eye area

 - Compress.
 Apply a warm, wet washcloth to the affected area and hold it in place until it cools, as you would when treating a stye.
 EyeEase can be used in the compress by adding one dropper to eight ounces of boiled water.
 The water should cool before using so the alcohol has a chance to evaporate, then dip the washcloth, squeeze out excess, and apply.
 Recommended application time is 5 minutes, 2-3 times per day for 1-2 weeks.